Lundalogik/LimeBootstrapAppStore/businessfunnel/README.md

 exec lsp_refreshldc
 exec lsp_refreshcaches

+Do not forget to insert the **businessfunnel.vba** from the Install folder to the VBA for your database.

 Copy the business funnel app folder to the apps folder under the actionpad folder.

 Insert the following html tag in the actionpad where you want it to be shown, most likeley the index actionpad.